DieOsorio/TuneBridge/README.md

 - Fully bilingual: **English** and **Spanish**
 - All UI text is managed via `react-i18next`
 - Translation files organized by feature (`auth.json`, `chat.json`, `profile.json`, etc.)

 ---

+### #️⃣ Hashtag System

+- Users can add hashtags to their posts (up to 3 per post).
+- Hashtags are clickable throughout the app (in posts, Explore page, etc.).
+- Clicking a hashtag navigates to a dedicated hashtag page (`/hashtag/:tag`).
+- The hashtag page displays all posts and profiles related to that hashtag.
+- Users can toggle between posts and profiles using a navigation bar on the hashtag page.
+- Hashtag links are formatted for user-friendly navigation (no # in the URL, but # in the label).

+---

+### 🔍 Advanced Search & Filters

+- Easily search for posts and profiles using a single search bar.
+- Filter musician profiles by country, city, role, and instrument to find exactly who you need.
+- Instantly switch between basic and advanced search with a simple filter toggle.
+- All filter options and search results are available in both English and Spanish.
+- Enjoy a modern, user-friendly interface with clear feedback and fast results.

+---